 The NSPS for Stationary Spark Ignition Internal Combustion Engines is published at 40 CFR 60, Subparts A and JJJJ.
 Engines that commenced construction after June 12, 2006 are subject to the regulation.
 EUPBXGEN at the facility was installed January 1, 1992 and is therefore not subject to this regulation.
 EUISBACKUPGEN was installed on February 1, 2015 and is subject to this regulation.
-The Steam Plant Generator was installed sometime in late 2016 (specific date has not been provided) is also subject to this regulation.
+The Steam Plant Generator was installed sometime in October 2016 is also subject to this regulation.
+The other two generators (ETPU Plant Backup Generator and ETPU RTO Backup Generator) were not evaluated as part of this inspection as they are under SRN M4777.